 In June, a SoFi stadium construction worker died after falling 120 feet from the roof.
 In that case, Cal-OSHA issued five citations with proposed penalties of more than $54,000 to two companies in connection with that death.
 The companies have appealed the fines.
 The worker’s family has filed lawsuits against several companies in Los Angeles Superior Court.

 According to the U.S. Occupational Safety and Health Administration (OSHA), out of 4,779 worker fatalities in private industry in the calendar year 2018, 1,008 or 21.1% were in construction.
 This means that one in five worker deaths in 2018 were in construction.
 The leading causes of fatal accidents in the construction industry were falls, followed by being struck by an object, electrocution and caught-in/between.
 These “fatal four” were responsible for more than half (58.6%) of all construction deaths in 2018.

 Construction workers who are injured in worksite accidents are typically eligible for workers’ compensation benefits.
 However, in addition to that, they or the deceased workers’ families may be able to file lawsuits against third parties whose actions or lack of action may have caused or contributed to the incident.
-Examples of such third parties include general contractors, sub-contractors, property owners and/or managers, manufacturers of defective products, etc.
+Such third parties include general contractors, sub-contractors, property owners and/or managers, manufacturers of defective products, etc.

-If you have lost a loved one in a construction accident, it is important that you seek the counsel of an experienced Los Angeles construction accident lawyer who can remain on your side, fight for your rights and help ensure that you receive maximum compensation for your tremendous losses.
+Suppose you have lost a loved one in a construction accident.
+In that case, it is essential that you seek the counsel of an experienced Los Angeles personal injury lawyer who can remain on your side, fight for your rights and help ensure that you receive maximum compensation for your tremendous losses.